oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 :    REQUIRED unless the specific requirements of {{authorization_codes}} are met.
 Code challenge derived from the code verifier.

 "code_challenge_method":
-:    OPTIONAL, defaults to `S256` if not present in the request.
+:    REQUIRED, the value `S256` or a value defined by a future extension

 "redirect_uri":
 :    OPTIONAL if only one redirect URI is registered for this client.